metafloor/bwip-js/README.md

 ## Online Barcode Generator

 An [online barcode generator](http://metafloor.github.io/bwip-js/demo/demo.html) demonstrates all of the features of bwip-js.
-It showcases the font rendering provided by the FreeType library, and allows using your own fonts.
-All fonts are stored locally on your computer;
-the demo is 100% client-side JavaScript.
+All features and options of BWIPP are available, along with the font rendering provided by the FreeType library.
+It also allows using your own fonts.
+The fonts are stored locally on your computer; the demo is 100% client-side JavaScript.

 The demo is tested on the latest versions of Firefox and Chrome, along with IE10 and IE11.
 Microsoft Edge should work, and so should the latest versions of Opera and Safari,